 - mid-range ($$): Austria Trend Hotel Anatol Wien

 7. Josefstadt (district 8), student dominated areas, affordable lodging

 Located immediately to the south of Neubau, Josefstadt is the 8th district and is the smallest district of all 23 districts.
 A largely middle-class, residential district, this is a location that is considered one of the safer destinations in the city.
 That said, the city, in general, isn’t one that has much of an issue with crime.

 It is also an area that thrives on its location, as opposed to what it can offer itself.
 Yet, at the same time, it is far enough away to make accommodation a little more affordable.

 It is located near enough to the main attractions of Innere Stadt to make them easily accessible.
 Vienna Rathaus-City Hall, Volksgarten, Hofburg, and MuseumsQuartiers are within a short distance.

 It is also located close to the University Of Vienna.
 This, combined with its pricing, has made it a popular location with students.
 As often happens in student-dominated areas, that also means there are a number of hip bars and cafes to be found, often featuring more affordable prices.

-Stay in Josefstadt (8th district) if you want a central location and close to attractions, you are concerned about safety, you are, or are visiting, a student or simply enjoy the student atmosphere, you are looking for good value accommodation.
+Stay in Josefstadt (8th district) if you want a central location and close to attractions; you are looking for good value accommodation; you are visiting Vienna for the first time; you want to stay in a safe area;